fredtux/PhotoColorNames/README.md

 // Print result (not part of MAIN because it's not necessary) print_r($x);
 ```
-#### Extractor options
-New extractor options classes can be specified, but have to be paired with the color extractor class

 ## Adding new libraries
 ### By Source
 #### Composer